 The starting point for any hybrid debt rating of an insurance company is its 'Financial Strength Rating' (FSR), whether it is in general or life insurance sector.
-Please refer to the separate criteria available for FSR for details.
+The parameters considered for arriving at FSR have already been covered in this document.
 Subsequently, the rating will be notched down to factor in the additional risks associated with these instruments.
 The risks include non-payment of dividend/interest if the Solvency Margin breaches regulatory requirements.
 Also, regulatory approval is required if the general insurance company reports a loss or the loss increases due to such payment of interest/dividend.
 Acuité will also factor in the articulation and demonstration of timely support by the parent/group to meet regulatory stipulations associated with the hybrid instruments.